 In late 2008, a Black Sox Scandal Committee was established to more closely investigate – you guessed it – the 1919 Chicago Black, er, White, Sox, their players, the 1919 World Series, and all things associated with the team.
 Longtime Sox researcher Gene Carney was the committee’s first chair.
 Unfortunately, Gene passed away unexpectedly on July 5, 2009.
 Irv Goldfarb assumed leadership of the committee, followed by Jacob Pomrenke.

 Two new Research Committees were approved in 2010.
 The Baseball Card History & Influence Committee has the purpose and goal of encouraging more interactive knowledge sharing about the history and importance of baseball cards as a representation of the game itself.
 This research will help document the link between the baseball card industry and the game’s popularity.
-Michael Eisner and Timothy Ponisciak are co-chairs of the committee.
-The Games and Simulation Research Committee, led by Steve Krevisky, was formed to explore how various simulation games work, what statistics are generated, and how organized baseball might benefit from strategies and tactics used in such games.
+The Games and Simulation Research Committee was formed to explore how various simulation games work, what statistics are generated, and how organized baseball might benefit from strategies and tactics used in such games.

-Thinking geographically, another big development for SABR was the establishment of SABR Day in America, scheduled for the last Saturday in January.
+Thinking geographically, another big development for SABR was the establishment of SABR Day, usually scheduled for the last Saturday in January.
 SABR Day was conceived as an alternative to gathering members in one place by having as many members as possible come together on the same day—regardless of where they live.
 SABR members and other baseball fans across North America got together for Hot Stove discussions, research presentations, guest talks by former players, and one chapter even staged a ballgame.
-The first SABR Day in America was held on January 30, 2010, on relatively short notice, and more than 600 members attended one of 33 SABR Day gatherings held across the United States as well as Canada and Puerto Rico.
+The first SABR Day was held on January 30, 2010, on relatively short notice, and more than 600 members attended one of 33 SABR Day gatherings held across the United States as well as Canada and Puerto Rico.
 On January 29, 2011, more than 1,300 members participated in one of the SABR Day gatherings.
 If SABR Day had been one of the Society’s national conventions, it would have been the largest gathering in SABR’s history.
+Find photos and highlights from all SABR Day events at SABR.org/sabrday.

 In any organization like SABR, it is necessary to form ad hoc committees from time to time.
 These committees are usually formed for a specific purpose, and usually only last for a short time.
 Just in September 1999 alone, for example, the SABR Board formed four such groups — the Committee for the Preservation of SABR History and Records, SABR Hero of Baseball Committee, Corporate Sponsorship and Grants Committee, and the Convention Assistance Team.
 Every year, of course, there is a Nominations Committee and a Teller’s Committee to help with the annual election, an Audit Committee to review the Society’s financial and tax reports, and a Local Convention Committee, who attends to many of the details of the Society’s annual convention.